alexmehta/NAC-TCN-TCNs-with-Causal-NA/README.md

 # NAC TCN Code

 Basic code for training models is in each directory.
-Please contact alexandermehta@outlook.com with any questions/co
+Please contact alexandermehta@outlook.com with any questions.

 Please cite the following papers if you choose to use the code provided: